 In the long hot summer of 2009 an old friend invited me on a climbing trip to Harrison Rocks near Tunbridge Wells.
 It was clear from the off that I didn’t have the natural instinct to climb.
 Although I was brought up encouraged to have a go at ‘boys sports’ I shied away from situations that I felt were dangerous.
 I struggled horribly up a short crack climb on that first day and almost didn’t go back.

 The next week, slightly more intrigued (but still aching from my first attempt), I joined my local climbing club.
 As a beginner it seemed that the men in the club climbed harder than the women and I took it as a given that because of their physical strength they would obviously be better.
 How wrong I was.

 Having now been to various different climbing walls and crags around the UK I know that the hardest climbers are the ones who put their effort and time into it.
 There are two objects to overcome when it comes to climbing, firstly the physical.
 Like me, the majority of women are bottom heavy and don’t spend a lot of time hanging from their arms.
 Normal gym routines are great for improving general stamina and fitness but they don’t tend to prepare you for the crag.
 The best way for your body to learn how to move over rock is to do it repeatedly.
+It’s therefore essential for beginners to focus on every aspect of climbing from strengthening your grip to honing your balancing skills.
 However, it’s not all about strength, a lot of climbing is about technique and this is where women tend to excel.